Whomp!: Agrias

 Agrias (real name Li Ming Chiu) is Ronnie's (once former) housemate.
 Sensible and down-to-earth – but concerned with her image – Agrias often acts as a foil to Ronnie's unpredictable nature.
 She is shown to have a passing interest in video games and mainstream anime, and does not share Ronnie's poor grooming or dietary habits.

 Agrias appears, on some level, to find Ronnie's character repulsive, and as such, the comics do not explore any romantic possibility between the pair (to the point of Agrias assuming that Ronnie is gay), although she ultimately displays a genuine concern for Ronnie's health and well-being.

 Motivation Dude

 An anthropomorphic representation of Ronnie's motivation (or lack thereof), "M-dude" takes sadistic pleasure in savagely beating, humiliating and demeaning Ronnie for his laziness and his physical appearance.
 He is described by the author as "a simple portrayal of my own self-loathing".
 M-Dude also displays occasional homo-erotic behaviour toward Ronnie (more specifically, Ronnie's belly).

+Bee

+"The cartoon representation of Ronnie's special Friend."
+Bee first appeared in the January 26, 2026 comic "Bodice Goddess".